Call to set up a Zoom introduction 646-981-9330

 The teaching approach at betterATbeing comes from Elizabeth's training in a teaching lineage leading from AT founder F.M.
 Alexander through Walter Carrington, to whom Alexander entrusted the continuation of his training practice.

-This profoundly effective hands-on teaching emphasizes the engagement of the postural muscles via the body's elastic, opposing pulls.
-It encourages a widening as well as lengthening back, and frees the rib cage for deep and natural breathing.
+Carrington's profoundly effective method of teaching emphasizes the engagement of the postural muscles via the body's elastic, opposing pulls.
+The teacher's inquiring, guiding touch speaks to the entire individual with each placement of the hands, encouraging a widening as well as lengthening back, and freeing the rib cage for deep and natural breathing.

 No special equipment or attire is required for Alexander learning — just teacher and student in comfortable clothing; a table, a chair, and a mirror.